 People Will Judge You

 While your wedding day should be a reflection of you and your fiance as a couple, be prepared to have people judge every decision you make along the way.
-I wasn’t expecting the amount of questions I would get in regards to decisions we’ve made when it comes to our wedding.
+I wasn’t expecting the number of questions I would get in regards to decisions we’ve made when it comes to our wedding.
 The best way to get around this type of situation is to keep most of the wedding details to yourself (and your fiance, of course).
 As long as you keep the focus on you and your fiance and what you want your wedding day to be, then nothing else matters.
 I’ve done my best to ignore any comments or stop myself from assuming that people will think a certain way about our choices.

 It Can Get Uncomfortable